This wonderful recipe comes from my dear friend’s Carina-Forum

 fleeing with the Christ Child from Herod’s soldiers – hung her sky-blue cloak on

 the rosemary bush.
-From that day on the color of rosemary blossoms was transformed to blue.
+From that day on the color of rosemary, blossoms were transformed into the blue.
+The

 mention of rosemary will call to mind an ancient symbol of remembrance and